 The shoulder is also not a single joint.
 It’s a collection of muscle joints that form the shoulder.
 Researchers refer to the most affected area as the articulation between the head of the humerus bone on the upper arm and the glenoid fossa socket on the shoulder.
 Think of this area like a golf ball resting on a very large tee.

 Experts explain that the joint is designed for maximum mobility to allow a broad spectrum of upper-body movement.
-However, when this area is jeopardised it can be the root cause of many other injuries throughout the body.
+However, when this area is jeopardized it can be the root cause of many other injuries throughout the body.
 That’s why you need to be extra careful.

 It is very commonplace for a shoulder to experience injury right in the rotator cuff.
 Sometimes a so-called effective workout can cause harm to the rotator cuff.
 This is why you should focus quite a lot of your efforts on strengthening this part of the body.
 Rehabilitation is extremely important for successful fitness progression.
 If you want to complete an effective workout every time you hit the gym, then you need the rotator cuff to be healthy.
 This body part is responsible for stabilizing your entire shoulder.